webdriverio/selenium-standalone/README.md

 By default, Google Chrome, Firefox and Microsoft Edge are available when installed on the host system.

+Starting from `v6.22` chrome, edgechromium, and geckodriver support `latest` as version.

 ## Tips

 - [Start Selenium whenever your (ubuntu) machine starts!](./docs/run-when-system-starts.md)